watson-developer-cloud/node-red-labs/node-RED_labs/lab_node-RED.md

 There are two ways of using Node-RED
 -	Node-RED stand alone
--	Node-RED on Bluemix (Bluemix is IBM’s Platform as a Service) Both ways are described here, but to save time for these labs it is recommended to use Node-RED on Bluemix.
+-	Node-RED on [Bluemix](http://ibm.biz/bluemixnl) (Bluemix is IBM’s Platform as a Service) Both ways are described in this article, but to save time for these labs it is recommended to use Node-RED on Bluemix.

 Note that Node-RED in Bluemix will behave slightly differently than Node-RED stand-alone: